 While entry-level photojournalists and commercial and scientific photographers usually need a college degree in photography, portrait photographers need only technical proficiency.
 However, a degree can make a job candidate more competitive.
-Classes in business, including accounting and marketing, are very helpful to those who are self-employed.
+Classes in business, including accounting and marketing, are beneficial to those who are self-employed.

 What Soft Skills Do You Need?

-In addition to technical proficiency, a photographer needs certain soft skills, or personal qualities, whether he or she decides to work for someone else, or freelance.
+In addition to technical proficiency, a photographer needs specific soft skills, or personal qualities, whether he or she decides to work for someone else or freelance.

 - Artistic Ability: Photographers are artists who must have the creativity needed to come up with ways to tell stories using images.
 They need a good eye for using color, light, and composition.